How to unblock YouTube

 If we had to choose the most secure and reliable method to unblock YouTube, we’d choose a VPN.
 It allows you to bypass network firewalls without exposing your personal data, fast and efficient.
 Depending on your situation, you might also try downloading YouTube videos for offline viewing or using workarounds such as proxy, Tor, or Google Translate.

-Setapp membership gives you access to ClearVPN, Pulltube, and Elmedia Player — the apps that help unblock and download YouTube videos.
+Setapp membership gives you access to ClearVPN, Pulltube, and MenubarX — the apps that help unblock and download YouTube videos and multitask while your favorite videos play in the background.
 You can sign up for a free trial to give these apps a try and figure out which method works best for you.